-Animal welfare is another hot topic, an emotionally-charged issue for many people, and understandably so.
+Animal welfare is a hot topic, an emotionally-charged issue for many people, and understandably so.
 Equating a love of animals and a desire to continue consuming animal-sourced food may cause moral dilemmas.
-But labelling farming practices as cruel would be a sweeping generalisation of an overall well-managed livestock production in Europe which takes care of the health and welfare of the animals as they move through the farming system.
+But labelling farming practices as cruel would be a sweeping generalisation of overall well-managed livestock farms in Europe which take care of the health and welfare of the animals as they move through the farming system.

 The world’s first animal protection law was passed in the British Parliament in 1822.
 British moral philosopher Jeremy Bentham, the founding father of utilitarianism, was a prominent figure in British society.
 Bentham’s utilitarianism states that the moral right action is the one that produces the best outcome for the most significant number of individuals, and this includes animals.
 The best outcome is calculated as the total amount of pleasure or happiness minus the total amount of pain or suffering.

 While Bentham’s powerful idea paved the way for today’s welfare-focused societies, it is also the philosophical foundation of animal welfare.
 The idea that farm animals should not suffer stress, fear, disease, or injuries has been a well-established guideline since the 1960s.
 Since then, the concept of animal welfare has developed in a direction demanding not only avoidance of suffering but also the presence of positive emotions.

 Any claim that animal farming is cruel is directly related to the notion of animals’ suffering.
 Suffering may occur on animal farms on occasion, but it is in no way the norm in Europe.
 Acts of animal cruelty may be due to poor management or lack of training and should always be signalled to the appropriate authorities.